Introduction to Robinhood

 Perhaps, if one of them was bad at what they did, we could say one is objectively better than the other.
 But that isn’t the case – far from it.
 We’re comparing apples and oranges, two platforms which are great, and do have plenty in common, but also one key defining difference.
 We recommend carefully considering how active you would want to be as an investor to know whether Betterment or Robinhood would be right for you.

 Looking for more trading guides?
-Check out our best broker for futures review or broker demo account guide.
+Check out our best online broker for futures review or online broker demo account guide.

 ❓Is Betterment a good investment?